 Guess what?
 The night we visited The Fifth, there was no fireworks show because it was too windy!
 We took the news in stride (because — drinks), and we used the experience as a warning to our readers.
 We recommend The Fifth, as long as your expectation of the fireworks is just a bonus.
 Don't go there only for the fireworks.

 There are many other places to catch a view of the Disneyland fireworks around Anaheim.
 We have even caught the show from Interstate 5 when driving by at fireworks time.
 (We did not stop on the freeway.
 The 5 is bad enough.)
 We have heard of street locations and even gas stations with views, but with little tadpoles to keep safe, we recommend watching from a location away from traffic.

 Calculating a fireworks cancellation

 Why does the show get canceled?
 If there are winds at altitude, they will not shoot fireworks off.
-It may seem pretty calm where you are standing, but they send up a weather balloon to check on things up above, and if the winds are too strong or blowing in the wrong direction, they will cancel the show.
-Usually, Disneyland does not officially cancel the show until right at the scheduled show time.
-Sometimes they make announcements that the show will likely be canceled, but only the people in the park get that memo.
-Sometimes they will delay the show's start for up to 15 minutes.
-We have even been there when they started the show, but then shut it down right in the middle.
+It may seem pretty calm where you're standing, but they send up a weather balloon to check on things up above.
+If the winds are too strong or blowing in the wrong direction, they will cancel the show.
+Usually, Disneyland does not officially cancel the show until right at the scheduled showtime.
+Sometimes, they make announcements that the show will likely be canceled, but only the people in the park get that memo.
+Sometimes, they will delay the show's start for up to 15 minutes.
+We've even been there when they started the show, but then shut it down right in the middle.

-Where are you favorite places to view the Disneyland fireworks and Mickey's Mix Magic?
-Do you have any secret spots that you're willing to share?
+Where are your favorite places to view the Disneyland fireworks?
+Do you have any Disneyland fireworks secret spots that you're willing to share?
 Let us know in the comments below!